*Please note that some of our policies have been updated to comply with CDC and DCFS guidelines. Click to see our COVID-19 Updates page.

 Respiratory Difficulties: Green or yellow discharge from the nose usually indicates infection.
 Sniffles, stuffy nose, coughing, or wheezing indicate that something is wrong.

 Intestinal Disturbance: Diarrhea or loose stool, change in frequency of bowel movements or an unusual color or odor may be indicators of a problem.
-After two (2) loose stools, the parent is called and told of the problem.
+After two (2) loose stools, the parent is called and notified of the problem.
 After the third loose stool the child is isolated to wait for the parents to pick him/her up.
 The child must have a "normal" or solid stool before returning to school.

 Rash: Any undiagnosed rash.